goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 128. History References

-- The good news it that programmatic navigation sometimes with react router dom is really is but sometimes it is not easy at all.
+- The good news is that programmatic navigation sometimes with react router dom is really easy but sometimes it is not easy at all.
 - But we are in on scenarios where it is not easy to do programmatic navigation.
 - Remember that we have a `BrowserRouter` at the very top of our component hierarchy, internally `BrowserRouter` creates `history` object.
 Anytime that address changes, the `history` object is going to communicate the change over to the `BrowserRouter`.
 - But `history` object is not only about watching the address bar.
 It also has the ability to change the address bar as well.